 IHS Director holds Tribal Consultation Session with Nashville Area Tribes

 I recently traveled to Atlanta GA to meet with the Tribes served by the Nashville IHS Area as a part of my goal to hold an in-person consultation session in all 12 IHS Areas over the next 3-4 months.
 The Tribes presented their priority issues and made recommendations for how to improve our Tribal consultation process at the national, Area and local levels.
-Common priority issues included the need for more funding, especially in the Contract Health Services Program, and the importance of understanding that “one size doesn’t fit all” when understanding the needs of the Tribes of the Area.
+Common priority issues included the need for more funding, especially in the Purchased/Referred Care (PRC) Program, and the importance of understanding that “one size doesn’t fit all” when understanding the needs of the Tribes of the Area.
 Here is a picture from the meeting:

 IHS Director attends the National Combined Councils Meeting